BerWang/web/exercises/01_prof_dev/01_sensor_module/README.md

 How would you get your PCB etched and assembled?
 What are the costs involved?

 The final step is to design a custom case for this, allowing space for all components to function.

+### The Sensor Technology

+The core project utilises the ESP8266 module however this is not the only platform you could use.
+Here are a few alternatives you might consider, given the requirements for the sensor to communicate over a WiFI network:

+1. [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) - Either a model 3 with built-in wifi (and bluetooth) or an earier version with additional dongles.
+2. [Arduino Uno Wifi](https://store.arduino.cc/arduino-uno-wifi): A standard Arduino board with integrated Wifi.